qkmaxware/Qlib/doc/ide/01-summary.md

 ##Development environment for use with the Qlib - Runtime and the QAS langauge

 ##Installation
 The /src/ide directory contains a Netbeans project folder.
-Either download the precompiled .jar from the Releases or download Netbeans, open the project and compile your own executable.
+Either download the pre-compiled .jar from the Releases or download Netbeans, open the project and compile your own executable.

 ##How to Launch
 Launch the .jar by double clicking the jar file or by entering the following command into your terminal/cmd/powershell.